kyma-project/kyma/docs/04-operation-guides/security/sec-02-authorization-in-kyma.md

 ## User authorization

-Kyma uses roles and user groups to manage access to the cluster.
-If you want to access the system through Kyma Dashboard or using kubectl, you need a `kubeconfig` file.
+Kyma uses the Kubernetes concept of roles.
+Assign roles to individual users or user groups to manage access to the cluster.
+If you want to access the system through Kyma Dashboard or using kubectl, you need a `kubeconfig` file with user context.
+User permissions are recognised depending on roles that are bound to this user and known from the `kubeconfig` context.

 ### Cluster-wide authorization